joelwebb/Source-Code-Tutorial/README.md

 A home for example code and a quick tutorial for working from the command line in bash, followed by pythonic examination of sequencing files.

 # Description
 This tutorial was developed based off of vince buffalo's bioinformatics data skills cookbook.
+A PDF can be found here: http://2.droppdf.com/files/5aTvl/bioinformatics-data-skills.pdf

 # 3rd Party Packages